 Failure to assess the condition of an existing roof before installing solar panels can result in immense future costs for leaking and other roof damage.
-A stable, long-lasting roof is especially important with solar installations, because the costs of repair increases for roofs with solar panels.
+A stable, long-lasting roof is especially important with solar installations because of the costs of repair increase for roofs with solar panels.
 It is thus necessary to ensure that your roof is custom-built to support and last the lifetime of solar panels.

-At SunPower by Green Convergence, roofing experts create solar-supporting roof designs specifically for your home.
+At Green Convergence, roofing experts create solar-supporting roof designs specifically for your home.
 These roofs are built with the most reliable materials available from roofing experts Owens Corning.
-Because of the quality of the products, as well as the installation services, SunPower by Green Convergence offers an industry-leading 50-year warranty.
+Because of the quality of the products, as well as the installation services, Green Convergence offers an industry-leading 50-year warranty.

 If you are interested in saving money with residential solar, there are a few things you should check to ensure that your solar installer has dependable roofing expertise:

 - Inquire about past roofing projects similar to yours.